Discount marketing is one of the effective marketing strategies!

 Most consumers don't use discount coupons immediately after receiving them.
 As long as the voucher is safe in their account, there is no reason for customers to rush over it.
 However, an expiration date creates the urgency to act and use the coupon before it becomes unusable.

-Brands can offer these coupons as a call to action (CTA) in emails or after customers buy for the first time to improve retention.
+Brands can use various list building tools to gather and collect the email addresses of potential customers.
+Brands can then offer these coupons as a call to action (CTA) in emails or after customers buy for the first time to improve retention.
 The coupon's expiration date can be aligned with a period when brands need to meet their sales target.

 Display Discount Offers on the Homepage